Living with a pacemaker

 A few days before the procedure you will need to come for a pre-admission appointment.
 They will check that you understand what will be happening, look at where to put your pacemaker, and when to stop taking your medicines.

-You’ll need to stop eating and drinking for a few hours before the procedure is due to start so the anaesthetic is as safe as possible.
+You’ll need to have a thorough shower the day before the procedure to make sure your skin is nice and clean.
+You will also need to stop eating and drinking for a few hours before the procedure is due to start so the anaesthetic is as safe as possible.
 We will tell you the last times you can have something to eat and drink during your pre-admission appointment.

 The day of the pacemaker insertion